Lawrence Bridges: Career

 Bridges began his film career as a production assistant on Francis Ford Coppola's film The Conversation.
 He became an editor of music videos, most notably with director Bob Giraldi for Michael Jackson's "Beat It", and director Joe Pytka for "Dirty Diana", and "The Way You Make Me Feel".
 He then founded the post-production company Red Car Inc. and began directing and editing commercials for clients such as Coca-Cola, Nike, Reebok, Honda commercials featuring Lou Reed and Devo, Michelob Beer, among many others.
 He cast Brad Pitt in a Pringles commercial, one of the actor's first gigs.
 For the Rock the Vote campaign, Bridges directed an ad featuring Robert Downey Jr. and Sarah Jessica Parker.

-In a 1987 Rolling Stone interview Stanley Kubrick, in reference to a series of Michelob commercials that Bridges had edited, remarked that these were "some of the most spectacular examples of film art" and "the editing was some of the most brilliant work I've ever seen."
+In a 1987 Rolling Stone interview Stanley Kubrick, in reference to a series of Michelob commercials directed by Joe Pytka that Bridges had edited, remarked that these were "some of the most spectacular examples of film art" and "the editing was some of the most brilliant work I've ever seen."
 In his book, Where the Suckers Moon, Randal Rothenberg reported that Bridges coined the term "metacommercial", an ad that offers up a knowing, even mocking commentary on the very thing it is doing.
 Bridges practically ushered in post-modern advertising in an ad for Honda Motor Scooters that was accompanied by Lou Reed's counterculture anthem "Walk on the Wild Side".
 Bridges added several letters to the alphabet of editing with this commercial's quick cuts, blurry texture, flash frames, reel run outs, and techniques culled from the French New Wave.